Fairtrade at Derby

 Requirement: Innovative campaigns on Fairtrade, trade justice or ethical consumption, run in partnership with students.

-Buxton and Leek: Further education welcome events: Fairtrade Cake Extravaganzas, with Fairtrade cakes baked by students with learning differences and/or disabilities.
-Two Cake Extravaganzas held in 2021.
+Buxton and Leek: Further education welcome events: Fairtrade Cake Extravaganzas, with Fairtrade cakes baked by students with learning differences and/or disabilities are always popular events.

 Procurement, retail and catering (MN006)

-Requirement: All outlets to stock FT products in certain categories, and working to increase the number of lines or items sold year on year:
+Requirement: All outlets to stock FT products in certain categories, and work to increase the number of lines or items sold year on year:

-All procurement partners are working against the odds to meet this target as best they can.
+All procurement partners are working on sourcing and stock levels to meet this target.

 Procurement, retail and catering (MN007)